RoshanRShetty/Time-Series-Visualization/Project3/Report.md

 ### Data Preprocessing

+- For Map

+- For Scatterplot

     Data from multiple files had to be combined to get data for all 4 dimensions represented by the scatter plot.
 VLOOKUP was used to perform this.

+- For Bubble Chart

+- For

 ### Features